ChangoMan/hc-gatsby/src/posts/react-youtube-background.md

 That's pretty much it!
 We'll need to add some CSS to make the resulting `<iframe>` cover the entire background.

-Create a new sass file at `/src/assets/scss/_video.scss` with the following:
+Create a new Sass file at `/src/assets/scss/_video.scss` with the following:

 ```scss
 .video-background {